jbachlombardo/pythons_holder/README.md

 # pythons_holder

-Holder for pythons I don't want to lose to another glass of water
+Unstructured holder for pythons I don't want to lose to another glass of water.